 • Have students read the introductory information.
 Then go over the example thesis statement and topic sentences.
-Point
+Point out that each topic sentence states a reason that explains the writer's opinion.

 • Read the directions for Practice 4 aloud.
 Before they give reasons, have each pair discuss both sides of the issues in Practice 3.
 Have students complete the exercise.
 Then go over the answers.